-For single residential lots, meters must be installed in a location which ensures unrestricted physical access.
-For other land use types, where meters cannot be installed with unrestricted physical access, AMR systems may be required.
+For single residential lots, meters must be installed in a location which ensures unrestricted physical access for meter reading and maintenance.
+For other land use types, where meters cannot be installed with unrestricted physical access for meter reading and maintenance, AMR systems may be required.
 See Metering configurations for further details.